Dennis Morris (American football)

-Dennis Morris (born February 15, 1987) is a former American football tight end.
-Morris was an All-American tight end for Louisiana Tech.
-He was drafted in the sixth round (174th overall) of the 2010 NFL Draft by the Washington Redskins.
+Dennis Morris (born February 15, 1987) is an American former professional football player who was a tight end in the National Football League (NFL).
+Morris played college football for the Louisiana Tech Bulldogs, earning All-American honors in 2009.
+He was selected in the sixth round of the 2010 NFL draft by the Washington Redskins.

 He was also a member of the St. Louis Rams, San Diego Chargers, and West Texas Wildcatters.

 Early life

 Morris was born in Shreveport, Louisiana, where he attended and played high school football for Woodlawn High School.
 A multi-talented athlete, he played wide receiver, running back, quarterback, and linebacker while in high school.
 In his career, he totaled 1,947 yards rushing and 26 touchdowns, as well as 216 career tackles and eight interceptions.
 Morris earned all-district honors three times and was named to the Shreveport Times All-City team as a senior.

 Morris also ran track and played basketball.
 As a senior, he was named the District 1-4A MVP in basketball.